xicenmath/xicen/contents/publications.md

 ### Research List
 -->

-### My research focuses primarily on Multilinear Harmonic Analysis and Partial Differential Equations, with specific interests including:
+### My research focuses primarily on Multilinear Harmonic Analysis and Partial Differential Equations.
+The specific interests and research achievements are as follows: